mmaquer2/Python-Arena-Game/README.md

     - patrol area, wander around a set path with waypoints, and attack units when they are found
     - flee and hide, avoid being attacked at all costs, will use block a lot.

+- pathfinding,
+    - Pathfinding was implemented using the python core libraries

 ## Setup and Settings
 - Download the source directory onto your machine
 - Ensure python 3.0x in installed on your machine